Hungryhn/Manta-Bot-ToS-and-Privacy-Policy/Privacy Policy.md

 # Privacy Policy

  # Consents
-By using our discord bot (Manta Bot#5810) you agree to our ToS and Privacy Policy.
+By using our discord bot (Manta Bot#5810) you agree to our ToS, Privacy Policy and also to the platform(Discord)'s rules.

  # Information (data) we collect
 From users we collect: